superfly/docs/getting-started/multi-region-databases.html.md

 We built this set of features for read heavy apps that are primary HTTP request based.
 That is, most requests only perform reads and only some requests include writes.

-#### Write heavy workloads
+#### Write-heavy workloads

 If you write to the database on every request, this will not work for you.
-You will need to make some architectural changes to run a write heavy app in multiple regions.
+You will need to make some architectural changes to run a write-heavy app in multiple regions.

 Some apps write background info like metrics or audit logs on every request, but are otherwise read heavy.
 If you're running an application like this, you should consider using something like [nats.io](https://nats.io) to send information to your primary region asynchronously.

-Truly write heavy apps require latency aware data partitioning, either at the app level or in a database engine.
+Truly write-heavy apps require latency aware data partitioning, either at the app level or in a database engine.
 There are lots of interesting new databases that have features for this, try them out!

 #### Long lived connections